 The goal of the ChemE Writing Center is to provide a resource to our graduate students and postdoctoral fellows to improve writing in scientific manuscripts, proposals, abstracts, and other technical documents.
 The CEWC consists of graduate students/postdoctoral fellows ("Writing Fellows") who receive training from and work with the Northeastern University Writing Center to tutor individuals (grad students and postdocs) in writing.
 The CEWC is a “satellite center” to the NU Writing Center, motivated by the recognized need for Writing Fellows familiar with technical writing common to our field for effective mentoring in writing.

-Students and postdocs can setup appointments with Belinda (email@example.com) or Michelle (firstname.lastname@example.org), and, as appropriate, correspond with them by email for sending papers, abstracts, etc.
+Students and postdocs can setup appointments with Ian (email@example.com) or Jessica (firstname.lastname@example.org), and, as appropriate, correspond with them by email for sending papers, abstracts, etc.